lavandesh/calculator-behavior-1/Multiplication.md

 Given the calculator is ON

-When two sufficiently large numbers are entered with 'multiply' in between to give a 11 digit or longer number but not beyond the largest integer possible
+When I multiply two sufficiently large numbers to give a 11 digit or longer number but not beyond the largest integer possible

 Then display the number with scroll feature